typeractivexyz/documentation/docs/troubleshooting/single-key-not-working.md

 ---
-description: Get troubleshooting tips to fix a single key not working on your keyboard.
+description: Fix a single key not working on your keyboard.
 ---

 # Single Key Not Working